kitian616/jekyll-TeXt-theme/_posts/2020-04-21-tensorflow-with-amd-ubuntu.md

 ![Cover](../../../assets/images/2020-04-21/cover.png)

-# Use Tensorflow with AMD graphic card on Ubuntu

 After I received my graphic card (Radeon RX 570 Series) from my cousin.
 So I started using Tensorflow and found out my training process was also extremely slow, like when training with my MacOS.

 After reading some articles and being through many tedious days, I successfully set up my Tensorflow with Docker based on it.
 So in this article, I would like to share with you how to set it up in the most convenient way.